 The so-called 'spice drugs' are synthetic cannabinoid compounds that can bind to brain cannibinoid receptors CB1 and CB2.
+Their structural chemistry is not like THC.
 Binding to the CB1 receptor produces strong psychoactive effects and potential complications due to unknown pharmacologic effects and toxicity.
+They are 2 to 100 times more potent than THC because both parent drug and metabolites are potent THC receptor agonists, while marijuana is a partial agonist.
 Adverse reactions reported include tachycardia, hypertension, tachypnea, chest pain, hallucinations, racing thoughts, and seizures.
-Psychosis, withdrawl, and death have been reported with usage of these compounds.
-Users of these drugs are at risk due to their variability as well as their potency that is 4 to 5 times that of cannabis in naturally grown marijuana.
-(Fattore and Fratta, 2011; Wells and Ott, 2011)
+Psychosis, withdrawal, and death have been reported with usage of these compounds.
+Users of these drugs are at risk due to their variability as well as their potency.
+(Wells and Ott, 2011; Liu et al, 2018)

 Synthetic Cathiones, or PABS ("bath salts")

-The compounds sold as "bath salts" (PABS) have nothing to do with bathing, but instead are psychoactive “uppers” that are synthetic forms of cathiones.
-Cathinone is a naturally occurring beta-ketone amphetamine analogue found in the leaves of the Catha edulis plant.
+The compounds sold as "bath salts" (PABS) have nothing to do with bathing, but instead are psychoactive "uppers" that are synthetic forms of cathiones.
+Cathinone is a naturally occurring beta-ketone amphetamine analogue found in the leaves of the Catha edulis plant, which is chewed as "khat" for a mild stimulant effect.
 Derivative synthetic cathinones being used as drugs of abuse include butylone, dimethylcathinone, ethcathinone, ethylone, 3- and 4-fluoromethcathinone, mephedrone, methedrone, methylenedioxypyrovalerone (MDPV), methylone, and pyrovalerone.
 They mainly contain methylenedioxypyrovalerone (MDPV), which is structurally related to pyrovalerone and pyrrolidinophenone compounds that inhibit norepinephrine-dopamine reuptake.
 Therefore, they cause central nervous system stimulation and sympathetic stimulation.
 They are marketed as aphrodisiacs and stimulants.
 (Prosser and Nelson, 2012)

 They are absorbed quickly through mucosal surfaces (nasal, oral, gastric, rectal).
 Only a few milligrams produce a high, but the quantities marketed may be 100 times that amount, increasing the risk for overdose.
 Their effects peak at 90 minutes following ingestion and last for 3 or 4 hours before the user "crashes".
 Long-term users of PABS may develop tolerance, and abstinence can lead to withdrawal and intense craving.
 (Ross et al, 2011)

 The toxicity from PABS may include extreme sympathetic stimulation with tachycardia, hypertension, shortness of breath, blurred vision, dry mouth, and hyperthermia.
 There can be markedly altered mental status with severe panic attacks, agitation, paranoia, hallucinations, and violent behavior such as self-mutilation, suicide attempts, and homicidal activity.
 Seizures may occur.
 Rhabdomyolysis can develop.
-Deaths have been reported.
-The toxicity profile includes the worst effects of lysergic acid diethylamide (LSD), phencyclidine (PCP), methylenedioxymethamphetamine ("ecstasy"), cocaine, and methamphetamine.
+Deaths have been reported, most often from alpha-pyrrolidinopentiophenone ("flakka").
+The toxicity profile includes the worst effects of other drugs of abuse including lysergic acid diethylamide (LSD), phencyclidine (PCP), methylenedioxymethamphetamine ("ecstasy"), cocaine, and methamphetamine.
 Routine drug screens do not detect PABS.
-(Ross et al, 2011)
+(Ross et al, 2011; Liu et al, 2018)